simlil9101/Examina_thesis_project/README.md

 Important note:
 ChatGPT HAS been used as a supporting tool for creating some of the code.
 This, however, is within the boundaries of what is allowed by Uppsala University (as of the making of the report).

+The resulting simulations used in the report are the ones found in /home/simon/results/last_frame/.
+The reason why they are calles last_frame is because the last frame of the equilibrium simulations were used for the static structures, which were then aligned.
+All other structures found in the results-folder are either tests or are results of simulations that were conducted in a bad manner.

 Below follows a quick explanation of what every script does

 PCA.ipynb: